 Supplements can be complex in different ways.
 Some people who like to exercise enjoy using protein powder and maybe some multivitamins to stay healthy.

 But if you look closer, there are many different supplements that bodybuilders and people who go to the gym should think about.

 I like to know what I'm putting into my body before taking it, and I assume you feel the same way.
 So, what's creatine monohydrate?
 It's basically creatine in the form of one water molecule.
 Creatine is a natural compound that provides energy to muscles during contractions.
 Taking creatine monohydrate supplements can help weightlifters fight fatigue and lift heavier weights.

 It's naturally produced by the body and found in red meats.
 Many studies support the benefits of creatine monohydrate, with increased strength and a better pump being the most commonly mentioned advantages for lifters.

 How does creatine monohydrate work?

-By taking creatine monohydrate as a supplement, lifters are providing their body with more phosphocreatine to transport ATP to muscles when lifting.
-This is a complex mechanism, but essentially it allows more energy to be utilized by the muscles.
+By taking creatine monohydrate as a supplement, lifters are providing their bodies with more phosphocreatine to transport ATP to muscles when lifting.
+This is a complex mechanism, but essentially, it allows more energy to be utilized by the muscles.

 This leads lifters to lift heavier weights for longer periods.
 With extra phosphocreatine, the muscle cells are aided in contraction and do not fatigue nearly as quickly.